 John is unlikely to have been born at Sulgrave; Lawrence, and probably Amphilis, were in Purleigh in 1633 and the birth is more likely to have been either there or at Amphilis’ family home at Tring – where there is reputed to have been a house on Frogmore Street in which the Rev. Lawrence and his family resided from 1630 to 1650.
 It was not unusual for rectors at the time to live away from their parish and it is possible that Lawrence lived at both places for part of each year.

 In 1643, during the English Civil war Rev. Lawrence was accused as a "Malignant Royalist" and "oft drunk", and was ejected from his living as Rector of Purleigh which is in south east Essex near Maldon.
-Lawrence was forced to move from Purleigh to the nearby lesser parish of Little Braxted, Essex, probably through the patronage of Thomas Roberts, who was Lord of the Manor at Little Braxted until his death in 1680.
+Lawrence was forced to move from Purleigh and was later granted the nearby lesser parish of Little Braxted, Essex, probably through the patronage of Thomas Roberts, who was Lord of the Manor at Little Braxted.
 Amphillis Twigden is believed to have returned to her mother’s home with her children.

 John’s first trip was to Danzig, from where he sailed to Lubeck and Copenhagen and was sent overland to Elsinore to sell tobacco.
 From here they sailed to Virginia probably with a cargo of household and other supplies to exchange there for tobacco.
 He sailed as ‘second man’ i.e. as an experienced sailor capable of taking charge of the ketch, the Sea Horse of London, with the expectation of receiving part of the profits of the voyage.